kon010101/slack-clone/README.md

+## I followed a tutorial to work with styled components here

+This is a slack clone where you can use chat functions, with firebase handling the backend.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

-## I followed a tutorial to work with styled components here

-This is a slack clone where you can use

 ## Available Scripts